hanxiaomax/Learncpp_CN/docs/9-5-Pass-by-lvalue-reference.md

 In most cases, we don’t want our functions modifying the value of arguments.

-Best practice
+!!! success "最佳实践"

 	Favor passing by const reference over passing by non-const reference unless you have a specific reason to do otherwise (e.g. the function needs to change the value of an argument).

 Now we can understand the motivation for allowing const lvalue references to bind to rvalues: without that capability, there would be no way to pass literals (or other rvalues) to functions that used pass by reference!

-Mixing pass by value and pass by reference
+## 同时使用按值传递和按引用传递

 A function with multiple parameters can determine whether each parameter is passed by value or passed by reference individually.